chankruze/TL-WR841N-v11/Back To Original Firmware.md

 - [TP-Link Firmware](http://www.321webs.com/sendfile/162226ad.htm)(EU)
 By the way by flashing tp link firmwares via **mtd** you will  brick your device.

-## TFTP recovery via bootloader for v8,v9,v10,v11,v12
+## TFTP recovery via bootloader

+Easiest method for v8,v9,v10,v11,v12.

 As most other current TP-Link routers this device can be flashed and debricked without serial access.
 Basically, the procedure is as follows: